georgemao/xrayExamplesLambda/README.md

 Upon inspecting the X-Ray trace results, we see something like this:
 ![SAM Local Start API](media/xray.png)

-It becomes obvious that the S3 PutObjects encountered failures
+It becomes obvious that the S3 PutObjects encountered failures.
+We can also see the timing of each API call.

 ## Resources